 - Employee testimony.
 If other employees have information about your work situation, their testimony may help your claim.

 - Review your employment contract.
 Review your contract carefully for employer limitations about termination.

 - Do not retaliate.
 Be civil and leave your employment safely.
 Do not retaliate by trying to get back at your employer.
 This will only harm your claim.

 - Contact a wrongful termination lawyer.
 An attorney will review your case and determine if you have cause to file a claim.

 Do you believe you are the victim of wrongful termination?
 It is important to speak to a wrongful termination lawyer about your situation.
-Our San Diego wrongful termination lawyer helps employees seek justice after losing their jobs.
+Our wrongful termination lawyer in San Diego helps employees seek justice after losing their jobs.